edwalters99/delivery-cost-estimator/README.md

 ### Assumptions

-- It is acceptable for this MVP to use a JSON file for offers data (easily extendable for new offers).
+- It is acceptable for this MVP to use a JSON file for offers data (easily extensible for new offers).
 Later this would likely be handled by calling a database or an external API.

 - It is acceptable to parse a text file as input instead of passing a string to STDIN.
 The program could easily be modified to accept a string to STDIN instead.